How to Grow Flowers and Plants from Seeds for Profit

 If the soil consists of very small particles then there will be insufficient drainage through the seed tray and the seeds will become waterlogged and can rot.
 Another consequence of bad drainage can be the growth of moss and liverwort.

 If though the particle size is too large and drainage is too rapid then the medium can dry out too rapidly which will kill the emerging seedlings or dry out the germinating seeds.
 An excellent way to get the best seed tray soil is to mix it personally.
-For this you will need just normal garden centre compost and fine vermiculite.
-Vermiculite is mica which has been treated so that it has expanded and this enables it to hold water and it also has excellent aeration properties.
+For this, you will need just normal garden center compost and fine vermiculite.
+Vermiculite is mica that has been treated so that it has expanded and this enables it to hold water and it also has excellent aeration properties.